anthonsakira/configure-ad/README.md

 <br />

 <br />
   1) We can search "Resource Group" in the search bar for a quick find.
+Then we click "+Create"
 <br />
   2) We must name our Resource Group and select the proper region for your area.
 <br />